 Hearing aids are an incredible device enabling millions of sufferers of hearing loss to regain some previous faculties.
 However, some hearing aid users can find that using a traditional telephone can be somewhat complicated by having a hearing aid in ones ear.
 To help alleviate this issue, hearing aid compatible phones have been manufactured which incorporate a few design features aimed at improving the user experience of those with hearing aids.

 The Wonder Of The Telecoil

-Instead of simply amplifying all incoming sounds, like a standard hearing aid would, the telecoil hearing aid actually only picks up the signal from the phone when it is in use, thereby providing a much more crisp and audible listening experience.
+Instead of simply amplifying all incoming sounds, like a standard hearing aid would, the telecoil hearing aid actually only picks up the signal from the phone when it is in use.
+That means it provides a much more crisp and audible listening experience.

-In addition to its hearing aid compatibility, the phone also boasts an amplify button to boost the volume when needed.
+In addition to its hearing aid compatibility, the E370A includes an extra-loud volume setting.
 There is also a loudspeaker, which can be used to talk comfortably hands-free.
-It is available with up to three handsets.
+It is available with up to six handsets.

-Our next choice is a more stylish and premium offering from Gigaset.
+Our next choice is another stylish premium offering from Gigaset.
 The Gigaset E560A is jam packed with all the bells and whistles while still remaining hearing aid compatible.
-The sleek handset is equipped with a brilliant large display, which can be used to navigate the phones many features, such as using the digital answering machine, updating your phone book and utilise the phones range of call handling features.
+The sleek handset is equipped with a brilliant large display, which can be used to navigate the phones many features.
+These include using the digital answering machine, updating your phone book and utilise the phones range of call handling features.